rcl-coding/tutorial-staticwebsite/lesson4.md

 }
 ```

-The diagram below illustrates border, padding and margin
+The diagram below illustrates border, padding and margin.

 ![new folder](img/css-margin-padding.png)

 ### Logo

-The following code styles the logo
+- Add the following code to style the logo :

 ```css
 #logo {